tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/工具指南/Hadoop-cos-DistChecker 工具_intl_en.md

 There are 7 check results:

-- SUCCESS: the source and destination files exist and are the same.
+- SUCCESS: The source and destination files exist and are the same.
-- MISMATCH: the source and destination files exist but are different.
+- MISMATCH: The source and destination files exist but are different.
-- UNCONFIRM: the system cannot determine whether the source and destination files are the same.
+- UNCONFIRM: The system cannot determine whether the source and destination files are the same.
 This may be because the destination file already existed in COS before the CRC64 feature was launched, and thus its CRC64 checksum cannot be obtained.
 - UNCHECKED: The check is not performed.
 This is mainly because the source file cannot be read, or its checksum cannot be obtained.
 - SOURCE_FILE_MISSING: The source file does not exist.
 - TARGET_FILE_MISSING: The destination file does not exist.